Will Davison

 William Davison (born 30 August 1982) is an Australian professional racing driver.
-He currently drives the No.17 Ford Mustang GT for Dick Johnson Racing in the Repco Supercars Championship.
+He co-drives with Matt Payne in the No. 19 Ford Mustang GT for Grove Racing in the Ryco Enduro Cup.
 Davison is a two-time winner of the Bathurst 1000, in 2009 and 2016.

 Early career

 Having won the Victorian title in 2000, Davison won the 2001 Australian Formula Ford Championship, competing against future IndyCar driver Will Power and Leanne Ferrier.

 Open-wheel career

 European campaign

 Taking a common route to Formula One, Davison packed up and moved to Buckinghamshire in England where he competed in the 2002 British Formula Renault Championship, finishing fourth in the series.
 In 2003 he moved up to the British Formula 3 Championship with Alan Docking Racing but an enforced mid-year change of teams to Menu F3 did not help his campaign.
 Davison continued with Menu F3 into 2004 but his campaign was cut short for financial reasons.

-In 2004 he tested a Minardi Formula One car with fellow Australian Will Power at the Misano World Circuit in Italy, organised by Minardi's Australian team owner, Paul Stoddart.
+In 2004, Davison tested a Minardi Formula One car with fellow Australian Will Power at the Misano World Circuit in Italy, organised by Minardi's Australian team owner, Paul Stoddart.